use-ink/ink-docs/docs/basics/verification/contract-verification.md

 complex than EVM-based languages such as Solidity due to the Rust compiler not providing deterministic builds of contracts.

-In order to verify an ink! or Wasm smart contract the verification process must recompile the contract in an identical host environment to which it was originally built.
+In order to verify an ink! smart contract, the verification process must recompile the contract in an identical host environment to which it was originally built.
 The simplest way to do this is using a Docker container.